xtendui/xtendui/src/gatsby/markdown/hidden/test/index.md

 TEST PIN MOUNT this should NOT be called on resize and xtNamespace should be 1.

-TEST PIN RESIZE this should be called one time on resize and Xt.mountArr should not increase.
+TEST PIN RESIZE this should be called one time on resize and Xt._mountArr should not increase.

 TEST PIN UNMOUNT this should NOT be called on resize and xtNamespace should be 0 on unmount.